When it comes to retail store credit cards, the advantages are often outweighed by the disadvantages:

 Pros?
-It offers good rewards; 3% at US stand-alone gas stations, 2% at US restaurants, 2% on eligible travel purchases, and 1% everywhere else (including Costco).
+It offers good rewards; 3% at US gas stations (including gas at Costco) on up to $4,000 per year in purchases, 2% at US restaurants, 2% on eligible travel purchases, and 1% on other purchases (including Costco).
 You can use it wherever American Express is accepted.
 There’s no annual fee as long as you have a Costco membership.

 Cons?
 If you stop paying/cancel your Costco membership, then the card will no longer be free (and you will be charged the cost of membership each year whether you want it or not).
 The APR is middle of the road.

 Review the American Express Costco credit card for yourself

 #2.
 Sams Club Discover

 For large spenders who are Sams Club Advantage Plus members, this retail card offers potential for good cash back.